VERYBC/UCVL/README.md

    📌 The above results are obtained using an image resolution of 392 × 392.
 Using the original resolution will reproduce the results reported in the paper.
 The LoFTR model consistently uses a resolution of 1024.

    📌 The results of RoMa and RoMav2 may exhibit slight variations.

+## 4. Acknowledgement
+This repository is built using the [Sample4Geo](https://github.com/Skyy93/Sample4Geo).

+## 5. Citation
+If you find this repository useful for your publications, please consider citing our paper.

+@article{bi2026uav,
+  title={UAV coarse visual localization in large-scale continuous scenes}, author={Bi, Cheng and Wang, Jingfeng and Li, Zhengxi and Zhao, Yang and Jiang, Zhiyu and Yuan, Yuan and Liu, Ganchao}, journal={ISPRS Journal of Photogrammetry and Remote Sensing}, volume={238}, pages={243--260}, year={2026}, publisher={Elsevier}
+}